 The nature is beautiful, but it can also be unpredictable.
 For your own safety, we recommend going on organised trips with local guides during both the summer and winter seasons.
 You will find a list of activity providers on our pages.
 The weather in the Arctic can change quickly.
 Note the length of the route and the time of the sunset.
 Always check the weather forecast before setting off.
 Always take extra clothes and food – even on short trips.
 Read more about how to dress for Arctic conditions.

 Be considerate to the locals and your fellow hikers.
 The silence of nature is part of the experience, for locals and visitors alike.
 In Norway, we generally greet people we meet along the hiking trail.

 8. Avalanche safety

 Troms is the county in Norway with the most avalanche accidents.
 Always check the weather conditions before going on a skiing or hiking trip.
 Good planning is good risk management.
 Check Varsom.no for avalanche warnings and advice about how best to plan your trip.
 Check the weather forecast.
 Remember the weather can change quickly.
 Be aware that avalanches in this region can block roads, so always take extra clothes and footwear – even if you are only going for a drive.

 Rural roads are often narrow – remember to keep as far to the right as possible when driving and always walk on the left-hand side.
 Keep a good distance when passing cyclists.
 Always use a high visibility vest or reflector when you are out and about in the dark, regardless of whether you are in urban areas, walking beside roads or chasing the Northern Lights.

 There are many subjects you may wish to photograph.
 If you plan to photograph people, it’s important to ask first.
 The use of drones is prohibited on Tromsø’s main island, Tromsøya, as well as on parts of Kvaløya and the mainland.
-Check the rules here.
+Read more about the rules and regulations here.